These Frequently Asked Questions have been anonymised for confidentiality reasons, but still cover the material points.

 Freedom of movement for European nationals remains in place until 31 December 2020.
 This means that EU, EEA and Swiss citizens will be able to enter the UK as they do now after the date of leaving the EU, currently scheduled to be no later than 31 January 2020.

 Irish citizens will be able to enter, work and study in the UK without a visa as they can now.

 EEA national ID cards are being phased out for travel to the UK during 2020 so use of passport is recommended.

-If a deal is approved it is expected that current arrangements will continue until 31 December 2020 after which point a new immigration status will be required.
+It is expected that current arrangements will continue until 31 December 2020 after which point a new immigration status will be required.

-If there is no deal EU nationals will be able to apply for European Temporary Leave to Remain in the UK.
-UK citizens travelling to Europe will be treated as third-country nationals immediately after exit.
 A reciprocal visa waiver scheme has been agreed for short stay tourist and business visitors but requirements for longer visits or work visas will determined by individual states so it is important to check requirements for your destination well in advance.

 The General Data Protection Regulation (GDPR) applies to all member states in the EU (and EEA states).
 GDPR restricts the free flow of personal data from locations within Europe to locations outside Europe without appropriate safeguards in place.